ClickCease Upstream vs Downstream Marketing – Diving Into the Details

 It’s not just about brand building but also about laying a solid foundation for future market engagement.

 Key activities include creating educational content, engaging in social media presence, and establishing thought leadership.
 The goal is to influence decision-making at an early stage, thus providing a competitive edge.
+65% of businesses already incorporate thought leadership into their content marketing strategies.

 Downstream Marketing: